 Google Playstore especially is filled with wallpaper apps that offers wallpapers in various categories whether it be abstract, scenery, buildings, superheroes, colours, patterns and many other categories.
 Apps like Starless, Walli, WallP, Abstruct, Backdrops etc are examples.
 Ukiyo E on the other hand is a wallpaper app that offers wallpapers in only one category and that category is the japanese woodblock printing from 17th to 19th centuries.

-Woodblock printing refers to a method of printing in textiles and paper used in China from the time of 220 AD.
-The genre of woodblock printing known as Ukiyo E began in China during the time of Tokugawa Shogunate in 17th century AD.
+Woodblock printing refers to a method of printing in textiles and paper that originated in China from the time of 220 AD.
+The genre of woodblock printing known as Ukiyo E began in Japan during the time of Tokugawa Shogunate in 17th century AD.
 The themes of Tokugawa painting included portraying beautiful courtesans, famous actors, romantic landscapes, city life and erotic scenes.
 Some of the famous Ukiyo E printmakers included Ando Hiroshige, Katsushika Hokusai, Utagawa Toyokuni III and Keisai Eisen.
 During the late nineteenth century, Ukiyo E became the face of Japanese art in the West.
 It influenced impressionist painters such as Edouard Manet, Claude Monet as well as Post impressionists such as Vincent Vangogh as well as Art Nouveau artists such as Toulouse-Lautrec.